f5devcentral/f5-rseries-training/docs/rseries_security.rst

 .. image:: images/rseries_security/imagecert6.png
   :align: center
   :scale: 70%

-You can also create a Certificate Signing Request (CSR) for the self-signed certificate for use when submitting the certificate to the Certificate Authourity (CA).
+If you do not want to use a self-signed certificate, you can create a Certificate Signing Request (CSR) for use when submitting the certificate to a Certificate Authority (CA)..

 .. image:: images/rseries_security/imagecsr1.png
   :align: center